Must-Try Sukiyaki Restaurants in Tokyo: Classic, New-Style, and Michelin-Starred Picks

 7. Tokyo Bay Yakatabune Sukiyaki Dinner Experience (Tsukishima)

-Yakatabune are traditional Japanese-style houseboats, featuring wooden cabins where passengers can enjoy a meal while taking in Tokyo’s waterfront scenery.
-These charming boats are a common sight along the city’s waterways, offering a unique way to dine while cruising.
+Yakatabune are traditional Japanese-style houseboats with wooden cabins where guests can enjoy a meal while taking in Tokyo’s waterfront scenery.
+A familiar sight along the city's rivers and bays, these charming boats offer a unique way to dine while cruising.

 For a one-of-a-kind sukiyaki experience, try enjoying it aboard a yakatabune!
-This dinner cruise departs from Echujima Pier, about a 10-minute walk from Tsukishima Station (Tokyo Metro).
-Inside, the boat features tatami mat seating, where guests remove their shoes and sit on the floor for an authentic atmosphere.
-Each diner gets a personal sukiyaki hot pot, complete with beef, vegetables, scallions, tofu, and konjac noodles.
-(Guests who do not eat beef or prefer vegetarian options should note their preferences when booking.)
+Departing from Echujima Pier—about a 10-minute walk from Tsukishima Station (Tokyo Metro)—the boat features authentic tatami mat seating, where guests remove their shoes and sit on the floor.
+Each diner is served a personal sukiyaki hot pot filled with beef, vegetables, scallions, tofu, and konjac noodles.
+(Guests who prefer vegetarian or non-beef options should note their preference when booking.)

-The experience also includes unlimited tea and non-alcoholic drinks, with alcoholic beverages available for an additional charge.
-If you’re looking for a scenic, cultural, and delicious way to experience Tokyo, this sukiyaki dinner on a yakatabune is a must-try!
+The cruise includes unlimited tea and non-alcoholic drinks, with alcoholic beverages available for an extra charge.
+For a scenic, cultural, and delicious way to experience Tokyo, a sukiyaki dinner aboard a yakatabune is a must-try!

-As night falls, the yakatabune glides across the calm waters of Tokyo Bay, surrounded by shimmering reflections of the city’s skyline.
-The illuminated skyscrapers, Tokyo Tower, and the Rainbow Bridge in Odaiba create a breathtaking view, perfectly mirrored on the water’s surface.
+As night falls, the yakatabune glides across the calm waters of Tokyo Bay, surrounded by shimmering reflections of the city skyline.
+Illuminated landmarks like Tokyo Tower and the Rainbow Bridge in Odaiba create a breathtaking view, perfectly mirrored on the water’s surface.
 Guests can also step onto the upper deck to take in the panoramic nightscape, offering a unique perspective of Tokyo from the waterfront.

-During dinner, a professional musician performs traditional Japanese music live, adding an elegant cultural touch to the experience.
-Guests are welcome to take photos with the performers, making for a memorable keepsake.
-This all-in-one experience allows you to enjoy sukiyaki, cruise through Tokyo’s night views, and immerse yourself in Japanese traditional arts—all with English-friendly staff to assist you.
-It’s no surprise that this yakatabune sukiyaki dinner is a top-rated experience among international visitors!
+During dinner, a professional musician performs traditional Japanese music live, adding an elegant cultural touch.
+Guests are welcome to take photos with the performers, creating lasting memories.
+With English-friendly staff, this all-in-one experience—savoring sukiyaki, cruising Tokyo’s stunning night views, and immersing yourself in Japanese traditional arts—is a top-rated favorite among international visitors!

 8. Janomeya (Yokohama)

-The final recommendation on our list is Janomeya (じゃのめや), a historic sukiyaki restaurant in Yokohama.
-Located just a 5-minute walk from Bandobashi Station (Yokohama Municipal Subway), this renowned establishment has been serving premium beef since 1893 (Meiji 26)—over 130 years of history.
-Known for its strict quality standards, Janomeya exclusively selects A5-grade Wagyu with a B.M.S (Beef Marbling Standard) rating of 10 or higher (out of 12), ensuring only the finest, melt-in-your-mouth beef is served.
+The final recommendation on our list is Janomeya, a historic sukiyaki restaurant in Yokohama.
+Just a 5-minute walk from Bandobashi Station (Yokohama Municipal Subway), this renowned establishment has been serving premium beef since 1893—over 130 years of history.
+Known for its strict standards, Janomeya exclusively uses A5-grade Wagyu with a B.M.S.
+(Beef Marbling Standard) rating of 10 or higher, ensuring melt-in-your-mouth quality with every bite.

-The sukiyaki courses include appetizers, sashimi, a seasonal dish, sukiyaki beef, vegetables, soup, a main dish, and dessert.
-Premium courses also feature additional appetizers and two cuts of beef, with prices around 10,000 yen.
-Given the high-quality meat and diverse menu, it offers excellent value.
-The beautifully marbled Wagyu slices release an incredible aroma when cooked, and dipping them in egg creates an ultra-smooth, savory-sweet bite.
-The flavors are well-balanced and not overly salty, living up to its long-standing reputation.
+Sukiyaki courses include appetizers, sashimi, a seasonal dish, sukiyaki beef, vegetables, soup, a main dish, and dessert.
+Premium courses offer additional appetizers and two cuts of beef, with prices around 10,000 yen—an excellent value given the quality.
+The beautifully marbled Wagyu releases an irresistible aroma when cooked, and dipping it into egg creates an ultra-smooth, savory-sweet bite.
+The flavors are rich yet well-balanced, living up to the restaurant’s long-standing reputation.

-For the main dish, guests can choose between rice or wide, flat ramen-style noodles—and even if you're already full, the noodles are too good to pass up!
+For the main dish, guests can choose between rice or wide, flat ramen-style noodles—and even if you're full, the noodles are too good to resist!

 -